 We often go to weddings where we never get a chance to sit down, so we’re on our feet for a good 10-12 hours.
 Yes, we feel it the next morning!

 Of course, this can all be made much easier by outsourcing tasks that are time consuming or that you don’t have the skill to manage by yourself.
-This is why we created Shoot & Thrive – to help wedding photographers get ahead with their businesses.
+If you need some recommendations, check out our resources.

 Fortunately, there are a ton of solutions to the problem of not getting enough work.
 You can refine your marketing efforts, get more experience in the industry, and so much more.